Configurable legends are available for charts with the following visualization types:

 When the chart is initially created, the system heuristically chooses a set of labels to show by default.
 You can check or uncheck labelled columns.
 The entries for required columns, most typically Value, are disabled and cannot be unchecked.
 When you change the configuration, you must have at least one metric or resource label selected.

 If you selected more fields than the chart's width can accommodate, or the if the legend has too many rows to display, it provides appropriate scrollbars, as seen in the following screenshot:

-You can sort the rows of the legend by any of the columns, except Value.
+You can sort the rows of the legend by any of the columns.
 Rows can be sorted into ascending or descending order.
 To sort a row, click on the header.
 The most recently sorted column displays an arrow indicating the sort order.
 The following screenshot shows a legend that has been sorted by zone in descending order: